aruna-rajeswari/EcommerceDashboardExcel/README.md

-Sales Analysis Dashboard by Product Category Description
-This project involves creating an interactive sales dashboard in Excel that allows users to analyze sales data based on various product categories.
-Users can select a product category to view sales trends both month-by-month and product-by-product, enabling better insights into sales performance and trends.

-Objectives
-Analyze sales based on different product categories.
-Enable users to select a product category and visualize trends over time.
-Provide detailed insights at the product level within each category.
-Create a visually appealing and interactive Excel dashboard.

-Prerequisites
-To successfully work on this project, users should have knowledge of:
-Creating charts and graphs in Excel.
-Analyzing data using Excel functions and pivot tables.
-Formatting data and dashboards to improve readability and presentation.

-Industry Relevance
-Creating charts and graphs in Excel: Simplifies complex data for easy understanding.
-Analyzing data in Excel: Helps identify trends, patterns, and actionable insights.
-Formatting data in Excel: Makes data visually appealing, clear, and descriptive for decision-making.

-Problem Statement
-A company wants to enhance its sales analysis capabilities by allowing customers to interactively choose product categories and visualize sales trends over time.
-The solution involves using Excel to:

-Analyze sales data by product categories.
-Build an interactive dashboard that presents trends month-by-month and product-by-product.
-Provide meaningful insights to support business decisions.

-Features
-Interactive drop-down to select product categories.
-Monthly sales trends chart for the selected category.
-Detailed product-level sales analysis within the selected category.
-Clean and user-friendly dashboard interface for quick insights.

-How to Use
-Open the Excel dashboard file.
-Use the product category drop-down to select a category of interest.
-Observe updated charts showing:
-Monthly sales trends for the category.
-Individual product performance within the category.
-Analyze trends and identify high-performing or underperforming products.

-Conclusion

-This project equips users with an interactive sales analysis tool that simplifies data interpretation and aids strategic decision-making.
-It highlights the power of Excel in transforming raw sales data into actionable insights.
+# 📊 Sales Analysis Dashboard by Product Category Using Excel

+An interactive **Excel sales dashboard** project designed to analyze sales data based on product categories.
+Users can select a product category to view monthly trends and product-level performance, gaining actionable insights into sales trends.

+---

+## 🎯 Objectives

+- Analyze sales across different product categories.
+- Enable interactive selection of product categories for dynamic visualization.
+- Provide detailed product-level insights within each category.
+- Create a visually appealing and user-friendly Excel dashboard.

+---

+## 🧰 Prerequisites

+To work effectively on this project, users should have knowledge of:

+- Creating charts and graphs in Excel
+- Analyzing data using Excel functions and pivot tables
+- Formatting data and dashboards to improve readability and presentation

+---

+## 🏢 Industry Relevance

+- **Creating charts and graphs in Excel:** Simplifies complex data for easy understanding.
+- **Analyzing data in Excel:** Identifies trends, patterns, and actionable insights.
+- **Formatting data in Excel:** Produces visually appealing dashboards for clear decision-making.

+---

+## 📌 Problem Statement

+A company seeks to improve its sales analysis capabilities by allowing interactive selection of product categories.
+The goal is to:

+- Analyze sales data by product category
+- Build an interactive dashboard displaying trends month-by-month and product-by-product
+- Provide meaningful insights to support strategic business decisions

+---

+## ✨ Features

+- Interactive drop-down to select product categories
+- Monthly sales trends chart for the selected category
+- Detailed product-level sales analysis within the selected category
+- Clean, intuitive dashboard interface for quick insights

+---

+## 🛠 How to Use

+1. Open the Excel dashboard file.
+2. Use the **product category drop-down** to select a category of interest.
+3. Observe updated charts showing:
+   - Monthly sales trends for the selected category
+   - Individual product performance within the category
+4. Analyze trends and identify high-performing or underperforming products.

+---

+## 📈 Conclusion

+This project provides an interactive sales analysis tool that simplifies data interpretation and aids strategic decision-making.
+It demonstrates the power of Excel in transforming raw sales data into actionable insights.